react-navigation/react-navigation.github.io/docs/app-containers.md

 ---
 id: app-containers
-title: App Containers
+title: App containers
-sidebar_label: App Containers
+sidebar_label: App containers
 ---

 Containers are responsible for managing your app state and linking your top-level navigator to the app environment.
 On Android, the app container uses the `BackHandler` module to handle the system back button.
 The container can also be configured to persist your navigation state.